plilja/plilja.github.io/_posts/2020-07-07-loading-caches-in-spring.md

 of the caller.
 This is an attractive feature.

-If you've used the caching functionality of Spring you've probably used the @Cacheable annotation.
+If you've used the caching functionality of Spring you've probably used the `@Cacheable` annotation.
 Unfortunately, the cacheable annotation doesn't play nicely with loading caches.
 Loading caches (in Caffeine at least) require a loading function to be provided when the cache is instantiated.
-In Spring that will usually by in a @Configuration-class.
-Whereas the loading function is defined by the @Cacheable annotation.
+In Spring that will usually be in a `@Configuration`-class.
+Whereas the loading function is defined by the `@Cacheable` annotation.

 I've written [a small library](https://github.com/plilja/spring-loading-caffeine) to bridge this gap.
-It works by using [AOP](https://en.wikipedia.org/wiki/Aspect-oriented_programming) to intercept calls to @Cacheable-methods and create the loading cache with its loading function as a reflection handle to the intercepted call.
+It works by using [AOP](https://en.wikipedia.org/wiki/Aspect-oriented_programming) to intercept calls to `@Cacheable`-methods and create the loading cache with its loading function as a reflection handle to the intercepted call.